 Required Knowledge, Skills, and Abilities:

-A minimum of one to three (1-3) years of research related experience, strong research specific knowledge base, solid knowledge of computer software programs such as Excel®, Word®, and/or Access®.
+Strong research specific knowledge base, solid knowledge of computer software programs such as Excel®, Word®, and/or Access®.

-Able to function independently and adjust hours to meet job demands.
+Ability to function independently and adjust hours to meet job demands.

 Understanding of the software program Oncology Collaborative Research Environment (Oncore®)